async-devil/Waf4ik/README.md

 ## To install, please follow instructions:

 - `npm i` Installation command, need to be run once
-- `npm run start` To run localhost and nodemon
+- `npm run auto` To run localhost and nodemon

 ## To run TypeScript autocompile, instruction below: